- In September 2015, Virginia Tech recommended Michigan declare Flint's water unsafe for drinking or cooking

 The Flint Child Health & Development Fund

 is focused on the long-term medical and educational needs of children affected by the water crisis.
-The fund's website states it will "support the delivery of critical public health, medical, and community-based services and interventions" to children who were exposed to lead.
 According to Dr. Mona Hanna-Attisha, a pediatrician at Hurley Children's Hospital in Flint, lead poisoning affects cognition, can lower a child's IQ and may also cause behavioral problems.

 Save the Children